dimsamaras/pois-test/README.md

 ```

 POST localhost:81/api/category/delete
-   - accepts: id,  Authorization (JWT token provided from login) in the header
+   - requires: id,  Authorization (JWT token provided from login) in the header
    - returns: Status code 200,503 along with a message

    ```sh